Ollie Jackson: AmD Tuning.com (2016–2018)

 On 9 March 2016, Jackson was confirmed at AmD Tuning.com in their Audi S3 Saloon, finishing 26th with 14 points.
 He continued with the team for two more seasons, scoring a podium at Brands Hatch in 2018.
 He finished 22nd with 42 points in 2017 and 23rd with 59 in 2018.

 Motorbase Performance (2019–)

 For 2019, Jackson returned to Motorbase Performance, running under the Team Shredded Wheat Racing with Gallagher banner alongside Tom Chilton, with Nicolas Hamilton also part of the line-up.
 He finished 19th in the standings with 81 points and on 28 January 2020, it was confirmed that he would return for a second consecutive season in a new Ford Focus ST Mk.IV.
 At Silverstone, Jackson secured his maiden win when he took victory in the reverse grid final race, and would go on to win again at Snetterton.

 Jackson then remained with the team again for 2021, running under the MB Motorsport banner.

+In February 2023, Jackson announced his departure from the BTCC, after over a decade in the championship.

+Porsche Carrera Cup GB (Second Stint)

+Shortly after announcing his departure from the British Touring Car Championship, it was revealed that Jackson would be returning to the Porsche Carrera Cup GB series for the 2023 season, driving for Joe Tandy Racing in the Pro-Am category.